-Amateur sports clubs can operate with no special tax status or, if established on a 'not-for-profit' basis, they generally have the option of registering either as a:
+Amateur sports Clubs can operate with no special tax status or, if established on a 'not-for-profit' basis, they generally have the option of registering either as a:

-- (i) charity with the Charity Commission; or - (ii) community amateur sports club (CASC) with HM Revenue & Customs.
+- i. community amateur sports Club (CASC) with HM Revenue & Customs; or - ii. charity with the Charity Commission.